sakserv/hadoop-mini-clusters/README.md

 Knox:
 -----
 Knox tests have been disabled in 2.6+ due to a dependency conflict.
 See issue #35 for more.
-PRs welcome.
+PRs welcome with a fix.

 Using:
 ------